Holmes-Benchmark/holmes-benchmark.github.io/insights.md

 Compared to training a probe using randomized labels, our probes effectively detect linguistic patterns in the internal representation space of language models.

 ![Drag Racing](assets/img/overall.jpg)
+*Aggregated results over all language models and dataset.*

 # Language Model Architecture
 The architecture of language models a clear effect on their linguistic competence.